junque1r4/thehackerdex/README.md

 ### Populating the Database

 The effectiveness of HackerDex relies heavily on the `known_addresses` table.
+In samples you'll find know programs, wallets and the blacklist from Kelsier Ventures.
 You can populate it using:

 * **Manual Import:** Use the `db_import` tool with a CSV file.
     ```bash